This post may contain affiliate links. Read the full disclosure

 There are so many frittata recipes, making this one of the most flexible recipes to have in your menu rotation.
 Here are some of my favourite baked frittata variations:

-- Tomato, spinnach and sweet potato
+- Tomato, spinach and sweet potato

-- Mixed vegetable (sweet potato, zucchini, onion)
+- Mixed vegetables (sweet potato, zucchini, onion)

 - Ham and cheese